pythonbyexample/PBE/tutorial/flashcards.rst

         with open(fname) as fp:
             for line in fp:
                 if line.strip():
-                    Card(self.cards, line)
+                    self.cards.append(Card(line))

-The `run()` method does some simple stats reporting and generates a new randomized list of cards every time it runs out of them (using the `get_cards()` method), so that you have to go over the entire set of cards without repeating them before you have to start over.
+The `run()` method does some simple stats reporting and generates a new randomized list of cards every time it runs out of them (using `copy.copy()` and `utils.shuffled()` functions), so that you have to go over the entire set of cards without repeating them before you have to start over.

 .. sourcecode:: python